-The Wellness Committee, will conduct a school level assessment based on the Centers for Disease Control and Prevention's School Health Index, using tools available through such programs as the Alliance for a Healthier Generation Healthy Schools Program, and to create an action plan and generate an annual progress report.
+Each Building Wellness Coordinator, with the assistance of the Wellness Committee, will conduct a school-level assessment based on the Centers for Disease Control and Prevention's School Health Index, using tools available through such programs as the Alliance for a Healthier Generation America's Healthiest Schools program (link verified May 28, 2025), and to create an action plan and generate an annual progress report.
+The school-level assessment/report should be completed by September 30th of each school year and provided to the Superintendent.